 Americans tend to think of immigration as one issue but really it’s a big arena with many different issues being debated at once.
 Building Ideaspace required us to parse these issues.
-After researching 34 leading Players from both sides of the aisle and distilling 35 Themes from their policy positions, we want to share with you our observations about the state of the immigration policy debate in the United States.
+After researching 36 leading Key Players from both sides of the aisle and distilling 34 Themes from their policy positions, we want to share with you our observations about the state of the immigration policy debate in the United States.

 The chart below emerges when we graph for every Theme the minority support of that Theme measured against its majority support.
-To gauge the relationship between the two sides of support, we divided the number of Players on the minority side by the number of Players on the majority side to get first a fraction and then a ratio.
-For instance: five Democratic supporters divided by 16 Republican supporters of a Theme equals 5/16, which can then be expressed as a ratio — in this case, .31.
+To gauge the relationship between the two sides of support, we divided the number of Key Players on the minority side by the number of Key Players on the majority side to get a ratio.
 This ratio expresses the relationship between the size of the minority and the size of the majority.

-No Theme has broader support across the political spectrum than the push to secure the border.
-From Joe Arpaio on the far-right to Elizabeth Warren on the progressive-left, many in the immigration debate have articulated a vision of our borders — the southern border, in particular — as a security zone that should be monitored to prevent people and products from crossing illegally into the country.
+One Theme with broad support across the political spectrum is the push to secure the border.
+From former President Donald Trump on the far-right to Cory Booker on the left, many in the immigration debate have articulated a vision of our borders — the southern border, in particular — as a security zone that should be monitored to prevent people and products from crossing illegally into the country.
 While some on the left might express support for the open borders policy that was in place for the first century of our country’s history, our analysis shows definitive support across the political spectrum for strong border security measures.

 At the same time, we found bipartisan awareness of the large undocumented population in our country — at least 11 million people — and recognition that it’s not practical to remove all of them from the country.
 This has been underscored by the first piece of legislation proposed by President Joe Biden: a roadmap for allowing undocumented immigrants to gain legal status over an 8-year-period.
 In particular for those who have led law-abiding lives in the country and DACA enrollees who were brought to the country as children, there is a long history of efforts to find good legislative solutions.
 Because many of these individuals have been gainfully employed and contributing to American communities, there are elements of bipartisan support for finding a way to let them continue to do so with legal status.

 It’s important to note that legal status is different from a pathway to citizenship.
 Perhaps most importantly, it stops short of conferring the political power of the right to vote.
 Legal status for portions of the law-abiding undocumented population can be accomplished through various avenues, including worker visas and, for those whose home countries are too unsafe for a return in the immediate future, Temporary Protected Status (for which we documented a narrow but bipartisan audience of supporters).

 Even with enduring questions about how many new immigrants our country can handle on an annual basis, there is some bipartisan support for increasing the number of asylum seekers who are granted entry and finding effective ways to incorporate immigrants into the workforce.

 Perhaps the workforce perspective holds the most promise for building bipartisan consensus.
-Consider that even Bernie Sanders and Steve King have, from time to time, found common ground in expressing concern over how immigrant labor can depress wages and opportunities for American workers.
+Consider that even Bernie Sanders and Ken Buck have expressed concern over how immigrant labor can depress wages and opportunities for American workers.
 Immigrant labor as a depressant of demand for American labor has intuitive appeal, but the counterintuitive position has its advocates.
 Giovanni Peri, for instance, examines the underpinnings of urban economic vitality and argues that immigrant labor can be neutral or positive for the resident U.S. workforce.
-There are many ideas about how to protect our country’s workers in a globalized labor market while still turning to immigrants to help meet American workforce needs.
-Place-based visas, for example, would allocate visas to parts of the country that want immigrants to help meet local labor demand.
+There are many ideas about how to protect our country’s workers in a globalized labor market while still turning to immigrants to help meet American workforce needs, including the possibility of developing a point-based system to assist in making decisions on legal immigration.